-As the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace (OHE Group performance) and the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace (OHE Group performance) and the world's leading derivatives marketplace.
-(OHE Group performance) and the world's leading derivatives marketplace (OHE Group for the widest range of global benchmark products across all major asset classes, including interest rates, equity indexes, foreign exchange, energy, agricultural products and metals.
+As the world's leading derivatives marketplace, CME Group empowers market participants to efficiently manage risk and capture opportunities by enabling our clients to trade futures, options, cash and over-the-counter (OTC) markets, optimize portfolios and analyze data.
+Our exchanges offer the widest range of global benchmark products across all major asset classes, including interest rates, equity indexes, foreign exchange, energy, agricultural products and metals.
 In 2023, clients around the world once again turned to CME Group for their risk management needs.

-Highlights of financial performance Revenue of \$5.6 billion and adjusted operating income of \$3.7 billion , up 11% and 15% from 2022, respectively.
+Highlights of financial performance\

+Revenue of \$5.6 billion and adjusted operating income of \$3.7 billion, up 11% and 15% from 2022, respectively.

 Net income of \$3.2 billion and diluted earnings per common share of \$8.86.

-Adjusted net income of \$3.4 billion with adjusted diluted earnings per common share of \$9.34 , both up 17% as compared to the prior period on an adjusted basis.
+Adjusted net income of \$3.4 billion with adjusted diluted earnings per common share of \$9.34, both up 17% as compared to the prior period on an adjusted basis.

 Record average daily volume (ADV) of 24.4 million contracts, an increase of 5% from 2022.

 Volume growth, realization of pricing impacts and careful management of expenses resulting in an adjusted operating margin of 67%.
 2023 revenue growth generated +89% of incremental margins.

 Quarterly dividend payments increased by 10% to an annual return of \$4.40 per share along with a \$5.25 annual variable dividend.
 In all, 2023 results generated \$3.5 billion of returns to shareholders.

 Since implementing the variable dividend policy in 2012, CME Group has returned over \$24.3 billion to shareholders in the form of dividends.

 Stock price increase of 25% in 2023 with an implied total shareholder return (TSR) of +30% (including dividends).

-A reconciliation of the non-GAAP financial results mentioned to the respective GAAP figures can be found within Appendix A.
+\ A reconciliation of the non-GAAP financial results mentioned to the respective GAAP figures can be found within Appendix A.